 The best places to stay in Milan depends on your travel tastes and preferences.
 If you want to be very central and within walking distance of most major attractions, we recommend a hotel close to the Duomo.
 If you prefer something quieter, consider staying in a vacation apartment in Navigli, Milan’s picturesque canal district.
 For insider tips and recommendations, speak to a Tourlane Travel Expert.

 Milan is well connected by train to the entire of Italy, and there are many excellent destinations that are easily reachable, including day trip destinations.
 If you want to enjoy the great outdoors, head to the world-famous Lake Como, which is less than an hour from Milan.
 If you’re a keen foodie, consider a day trip to Bologna, Italy’s food capital, which is reachable on the high-speed train network in just over an hour.
+Less

 Personal advice from Tourlane experts